CMSecurity/rm.cowrie/README.md

 Example Playbook
 ----------------

-If only the recommended vars are set, deploying cowrie is really easy:
+If only the recommended vars are set, deploying cowrie is really easy.
+For usage with splunk as logging target, setting host, port, enabled and token are mandatory.
+(Splunk Server setup instructions: [Splunk Docs](http://docs.splunk.com/Documentation/Splunk/7.1.0/Data/UsetheHTTPEventCollector) ):

     - hosts: servers
       roles: